mdcourse/mdcourse.github.io/docs/source/index.rst

 This course is designed for complete beginners in molecular simulations, as well as for those familiar with black-box software like LAMMPS and GROMACS.
-Although some prior knowledge of coding and statistical physics would be useful, Learn Molecular Simulations with Python can be followed by anyone with a computer.
+Although some prior knowledge of coding and statistical physics would be useful, MoleSimPy can be followed by anyone with a computer.

 .. toctree::
     :maxdepth: 2